jt00000/jt00000.github.io/_posts/2023-08-30-post_sekaictf2023_algorithm_multitool_en.md

 - +0x28: state, etc. 2 bytes for `state`, next 1 byte, 1 byte for some flag

 # Algorithm Multitool: the bug
 The next is the bug in this problem.
-Here you can use coroutines to create, run, and delete tasks that run multiple algorithms.
+Here you can use coroutines to create, `resume`, and `delete` multiple algorithms.

 As for the bug, the source is reposted, but the bug is that the argument is captured in the following lambda. [ref](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rcoro-capture)